Melanie Blackman, Program Coordinator

 Andrea earned a B.A. in anthropology from the University of New Hampshire in Durham.
 She wrote her thesis on the prehistory of the upper Connecticut River valley and published several articles regarding her research.
 She was employed as an archaeologist in New England for seventeen years at Dartmouth College as a field school assistant and for several CRM firms as a surveyor, excavator, researcher, and writer.
 Andrea moved to the Big Bend in 1993 to begin construction of an earth-sheltered adobe house in the Christmas Mountains.
 She began working for the CBBS in 1997 on surveys, excavations, CRM projects, research, and writing.
 She has written CRM reports for the CBBS, and her book, The Paradise Site—A Middle Archaic Campsite on the 02 Ranch, was published in 2006.
 She continues to build her house, and research and write about the Middle Archaic period in the eastern Trans-Pecos.

-Bryon is our new Project Archaeologist.
+Bryon is the new Director of the Center for Big Bend Studies.
 He recently received his Ph.D. in archaeology from the University of Montana with research focused on high-altitude hunter-gatherer sites in the Wind River Range of the Middle Rocky Mountains.
 He also holds both a B.A. and M.A. in archaeology from the University of Wyoming where he studied Late Prehistoric and Protohistoric hunter-gatherer refuge fortification and defensive structures.
 He has worked throughout Wyoming, Colorado, Utah, New Mexico, Montana, and most recently the Central Coast of California.
 His broader research interests focus on interpersonal conflict in hunter-gatherers across time and space, macroevolutionary models, and inheritance theory.
 He is a recent convert to Bayesian modeling specific to radiocarbon data.
 He is a blank slate when it comes to Texas archaeology and is excited to delve into the complexities of Trans-Pecos prehistory.

 Richard Walter, Archaeologist